DarkPark/stb/readme.md

- img:develop       | remove and copy develop images img:release       | remove and copy release images lint              | analyse JavaScript code for potential errors and problems static            | serve files in the build directory weinre            | WEb INspector REmote debugger server
+ img:develop       | remove and copy develop images img:release       | remove and copy release images lint              | analyse JavaScript code for potential errors and problems logger            | WebSocket server to translate log messages from STB to a desktop console static            | serve files in the build directory weinre            | WEb INspector REmote debugger server